Kent Paynter: Junior hockey

-Kitchener Rangers (1982-1985)
+Kitchener Rangers (1982–1985)

-Paynter joined the Kitchener Rangers of the OHL in 1982-83 after he was drafted by the club in the 3rd round, 44th overall, during the 1982 OHL Priority Selection.
+Paynter joined the Kitchener Rangers of the Ontario Hockey League (OHL) in 1982–83 after he was drafted by the club in the third round, 44th overall, during the 1982 OHL Priority Selection.
 In his first season with the Rangers, Paynter scored four goals and 15 points in 65 games, helping Kitchener finish second in the Emms Division.
-In the post-season, Paynter scored a goal in 12 games.
-Following the season, Paynter was selected in the 8th round, 159th overall, by the Chicago Blackhawks in the 1983 NHL Entry Draft held at the Montreal Forum in Montreal, Quebec.
+In the post-season, Paynter scored one goal in twelve games.

-Paynter returned to the Rangers in the 1983-84 season, in which he saw his offensive production improve.
+Paynter returned to the Rangers in the 1983–84 season, in which he saw his offensive production improve.
 In 65 games, Paynter scored nine goals and 36 points, finishing third among Rangers defensemen in points.
 In the playoffs, Paynter scored four goals and 13 points in 16 games as the Rangers lost to the Ottawa 67's in the J. Ross Robertson Cup final.
 As Kitchener hosted the 1984 Memorial Cup, the Rangers were invited to the tournament as the host team.
 At the tournament, Paynter had three assists in four games.
 Kitchener once again fell short of the championship, as they lost 7–2 to the 67's in the final game.

-Paynter came back to Kitchener for a third season in 1984-85, as he was named as the captain of the Rangers.
-He helped the rebuilding club reach the post-season, as Paynter scored seven goals and 35 points in 58 games.
+Paynter came back to Kitchener for a third season in 1984–85, as he was named an alternate captain of the Rangers.
+On November 2, 1984, in a game against the Hamilton Steelhawks, Paynter received a match penalty for an illegal hit on Steelhawks' forward Mike Ware.
+He was then suspended for eight games by the OHL.
+However, as the only returning regular defenceman from the previous season, he helped the rebuilding club reach the post-season, as Paynter scored seven goals and 35 points in 58 games.
 In four playoff games, Paynter scored two goals and three points.

 Professional career

-Chicago Blackhawks (1983-1989)
+Chicago Blackhawks (1983–1989)

-Paynter joined the Chicago Blackhawks after being drafted by the club in the eighth round, 159th overall, in the 1983 NHL Entry Draft.
-In his first professional season, in 1985-86, Paynter split his time between the Nova Scotia Oilers of the AHL and the Saginaw Generals of the IHL.
+Paynter was selected by the Chicago Black Hawks of the National Hockey League (NHL) in the eighth round, 159th overall, in the 1983 NHL entry draft.
+In his first professional season, in 1985–86, Paynter split his time between the Nova Scotia Oilers of the American Hockey League (AHL) and the Saginaw Generals of the International Hockey League (IHL).
 In 23 games with the Oilers, Paynter had a goal and three points, while in four games with the Generals, Paynter earned an assist.